Transdimensional Teenage Mutant Ninja Turtles: Mutant animals

 This book introduced extinct animal species, including a wide variety of dinosaurs and Pleistocene mammals.
 New size levels were added to allow for some of the massive sizes of dinosaurs.
-A new method of mutation was introduced as well, allowing for the addition of BIO-E ("Biological Energy") for traveling into the future, making evolutionary mutation towards sentience something of a temporal mandate.
+A new method of mutation was introduced as well, allowing for the addition of BIO-E ("Biological Energy") for travelling into the future, making evolutionary mutation towards sentience something of a temporal mandate.
 This meant dinosaurs and other ancient creatures taken into present day would automatically mutate given enough time.

 This book also introduces the idea of mutant humans and features advanced psionic rules.
 Humans travelling into the future from an earlier era might also mutate.
 Humans could also remove hands, legs, or other features (those animal mutants usually must add to become more human-like) and potentially become smooth-skinned creatures with vestigial legs and arms that some evolutionary science fiction mused.
 By sacrificing default human attributes, humans could attain more powerful psionic phenomena, ranging from ectoplasmic arms and legs (to make up for a lack of them) and more powerful mental abilities not previously covered or available in the core rulebook.

 Reception

 In the July 1989 edition of Games International (Issue 7), Paul Mason thought that this book would attract a certain type of player, saying, "If you turned to TMNT because you'd gone through D&D from Basic to Immortals and you were looking for more new gimmicks, then this will satisfy you.
 If on the other hand, you turned to TMNT because it was a quirky setting for a game with ample opportunity for extreme characterisation, then you might not be so keen."
 He concluded by giving this game an average rating of 3 out of 5, saying, "It succeeds admirably at what it tries to do.
-However it will only be of interest to players of the TMNT game."
+However, it will only be of interest to players of the TMNT game."